umulmrum/json-parser/README.md

 }
 ```

-Every valid JSON string consists of either a root list or a root object containing values.
+Every valid JSON string consists of either a root array or a root object containing values.
-The generate() method returns these first-level values, one at a time.
+The `generate()` method returns these first-level values, one at a time.
 Each returned value is a PHP array containing a single key/value pair; the key is
 - the key of the first-level value if the root element is an object.
 - the index of the first-level value if the root element is an array.